 Other apps take budget monitoring to the next level by integrating auto-debit and investment functionality.
 Apps like Digit, Chime, Mint by Intuit, and Clarity Money link to your bank account and transfer certain amounts (some are specified while others calculate sums based on your spending history) into a separate savings account.

 If you want to invest but don’t have enough to put open an account in hedge fund and investment companies, apps like Acorns, Betterment, and Stash can help.
 They link to your bank account and put money in investment funds that either you choose or the system analyzes as the most promising.
+This is a mix of modern and traditional ways of saving money that uses modern technologies like auto-debit to augment a traditional way of saving money like investing.

 Stash, for one, lets you invest with as little as $5.